hpgbproductions/nami_noya/LORE/ARTIFICIAL_HUMAN.md

 AFOS 3 was released in 2072, and brought various improvements to computational abilities.
 This addressed the limitations of AFOS 2, and the close-range combat capabilities of droids and fighter planes were finally able to surpass that of humans.
 Humans would be able to catch up in the 80s, when mental and physical augments became commonplace in the combat sports scene.
 AFOS 3 was introduced as part of HAMEKA's new ecosystem of defense-grade biotechnology, including autoregenerating artificial skin and muscle-based actuators.
 However, the third-generation biocomputing system could still operate mechanical machines like its predecessors.

 With intelligence levels of AFOS 3 reaching levels high enough for human work, the "C" (civil) variant of AFOS 3 was soon developed.
 AFOS 3C was developed from a standard edition of AFOS 3 for military droids.
 WIth an understanding of social expectations and environments, AFOS 3C systems could be used in populated areas safely for security and construction work.
 AFOS 3C was provided in varying levels of expected autonomy.
 One could choose fully intelligent models capable of fully autonomous operation, to models with zero autonomy and were remotely controlled by humans.
-Different behavioral presets were also available - it was ideal to have a droid that could carry out orders from a human operator, and nothing more.
+Different behavioral presets were also available, but it was most often ideal to have a droid that could carry out orders from a human operator, and nothing more.

 Notable machines using AFOS 3: